AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/addonsdk-app.md

 # AddOnSdk.app
-Provides access to the Adobe Express host application's properties and methods to provide features such as content import and export through the [`document` object](./app-document.md), OAuth 2.0 authorization flows with the [`oauth` object](./app-oauth.md) and theme and locale detection with the [`ui` object](app-ui.md).
+Provides access to the Adobe Express host application's properties and methods to provide features such as content import and export through the [`document` object](./app-document.md), OAuth 2.0 authorization flows with the [`oauth` object](./app-oauth.md), theme and locale detection with the [`ui` object](app-ui.md), [current logged in user info](./app-currentUser.md) and more.
 It also provides access to methods to [show modal dialogs](../../guides/develop/index.md#modal-dialogs), [enable drag and drop](../../guides/develop/index.md#drag-and-drop) of content and subscribe and unsubscribe to events.

 ## Objects